Den Bosch, The Netherlands

 We asked expats in Den Bosch what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Den Bosch, should be aware of several key factors.
 Firstly, they should understand the cost of living, which can be high compared to other countries, but is offset by the high quality of life and excellent public services.
 They should also be aware of the healthcare system, which is of a high standard and is compulsory for all residents to have health insurance.
 Language is another important consideration.
 While many Dutch people speak English, learning Dutch can greatly enhance your experience and help you integrate into the local community.
 The climate in Den Bosch is temperate, with mild summers and cool winters, so expats from warmer climates may need to adjust.
 The Netherlands has a strong culture of cycling, and Den Bosch is no exception.
 Owning a bike can be a great way to get around the city and explore the surrounding countryside.
 Dutch cuisine is another aspect to consider.
 While international food is widely available, local dishes like herring, cheese, and 'stroopwafels' are worth trying.
 Finally, it's important to understand the Dutch tax system.
 The Netherlands has a progressive tax system, and expats may be eligible for the 30% ruling, a tax advantage for foreign workers.
 In terms of housing, the property market in Den Bosch can be competitive, so it's advisable to start your search well in advance.
 Renting is a common option, but if you're planning to stay long-term, buying might be more economical.
 Lastly, the Dutch are known for their directness and honesty, which can sometimes come across as blunt.
-Understanding this aspect of the culture can help avoid misunderstandings," wrote one member in Den Bosch.
+Understanding this aspect of the culture can help avoid misunderstandings," said one expat in Den Bosch.

 What do expats in Den Bosch appreciate most about the local culture?